 Victoria Stein, J.D., focuses on teaching, counseling and consulting with infopreneurs (writers, consultants and speakers) who want to exponentially grow their businesses.

 Victoria operated a thriving private law practice in Seattle for 15 years.
 Thereafter, she became a Pro Tem Court Commissioner (judge).

 While the black robe was indeed slimming, Victoria followed another passion and in 2005, she founded Dovetail Strategies International, providing professional speaking, consulting and training services to infopreneurs.
-As author of the upcoming book Who Let the Broads Out?, she teaches women how to stay and play in the corporate game while retaining their integrity.
-She is also currently authoring a psychological thriller series based on her knowledge of serial rapists and their victims.
+As author of the book Who Let the Broads Out?, she teaches women how to stay and play in the corporate game while retaining their integrity.
+She has also authored a psychological thriller series based on her knowledge of serial rapists and their victims.